Welcome to the website of award winning British-Spanish mezzo soprano.

 Use the button on the left to navigate this site and follow Marta on social media using the links below.

-Praised for her “warm mezzo” (The Telegraph) and “velvet-voice” (Daily Telegraph), British-Spanish mezzo-soprano Marta Fontanals-Simmons recently made critically acclaimed house and role debuts at the Royal Opera House, Covent Garden as Siébel in David McVicar's production of Faust and as Hel in the world premiere of Gavin Higgins The Monstrous Child at the Linbury Theatre.
+Praised as “exemplary” (The Guardian) and “velvet-voiced” (Daily Telegraph), mezzo soprano Marta Fontanals-Simmons recently made critically acclaimed house and role debuts at the Royal Opera House, Covent Garden as Siébel in David McVicar's production of Faust, English National Opera as Eurydice Woman in Daniel Kramer’s iconic production of Harrison Birtwistle’s The Mask of Orpheus, Het Concertgebouw as Amando in Ligeti’s Le Grand Macabre with James Gaffigan and creating the title role in the world premiere of Gavin Higgins’ The Faerie Bride at the Aldeburgh Festival.

 Looking forward to the 2023/24 season, Marta returns to the Royal Opera House, Covent Garden covering Storgè in their production of Handel’s Jephtha and to Teatro Real, Madrid as both Vlasta in Weinberg’s Die Passageirin and Kate Pinkerton Madama Butterfly, Barbican Hall, where she will star in Missy Mazzoli’s one woman opera Song from the Uproar with BBCSO and the BBC Singers and Three Choirs Festival performing Stanford Stabat Mater.
 Marta continues to work with conductors Jac van Steen, Martyn Brabbins, Brian Kay and Hilary Davan Wetton and will give recitals with her Trio and the Quartet van Kuijk.